shakebugs/shake-docs/docs/android/configuration-and-data/auto-screen-recording.md

 Or, you can use this feature to always record their screen and automatically attach that video to the ticket.

 :::note
-Do not use this feature in production!
+Turn off this feature in production!
 :::note

 ## Enable